 This fun scavenger hunt is the perfect excuse to get out and about this Earth Day, going for a walk around your neighborhood or around your school while you look for the items on our list.

-Earth Day is an event that lots of kids are naturally interested in so why not encourage that?
+Earth Day and environmental issues are something that lots of kids are naturally interested in so why not encourage that?

 This printable activity is also a great way to open up conversations with your kids for example why might a canvas bag be better for the planet than a plastic bag or about using reusable bottles.